 Happy National Indian Pudding Day!
-Today (November 13) is the perfect excuse to indulge in a delicious bowl of Indian Pudding.
+Today (November 13) is the perfect excuse to indulge in a delicious bowl of American Indian Pudding.
 This traditional New England dessert has been satisfying sweet cravings for centuries.

-American Pudding history
+American Indian Pudding Recipe

-In the 17th century, English colonists set sail for the New World.
-Faced with the absence of wheat, they pivoted creatively and replaced it with cornmeal, a grain introduced by indigenous peoples.
-This adaptation led to the emergence of a new dish, which they named Indian Pudding, derived from the term “Indian meal” for cornmeal.
-It became a beloved traditional native American dessert, often enjoyed during special occasions and celebrations.
+In the 17th century, English colonists replaced scarce wheat with cornmeal, introduced by indigenous peoples.
+This adaptation created Indian Pudding, a beloved traditional native American dessert, often enjoyed during special occasions and celebrations.

 Authentic Indian Pudding